Burlington, Iowa

-Burlington is a city in, and the county seat of, Des Moines County, Iowa, United States.
+Burlington is a city in and the county seat of Des Moines County, Iowa, United States.
 The population was 23,982 in the 2020 census, a decline from the 26,839 population in 2000.
 Burlington is the center of a micropolitan area, which includes West Burlington and Middletown, Iowa, and Gulfport, Illinois.
-Burlington is the home of Snake Alley, an extremely crooked street.
+Burlington is the home of Snake Alley, the most crooked street in the world.

 History

-Prior to European settlement, the area was neutral territory for the Sac and Fox Native American tribes, who called it Shoquoquon (Shok-ko-kon), meaning Flint Hills.
+Prior to European settlement, the area was neutral territory for the Sauk and Meskwaki peoples, who called it Shoquoquon (Shok-ko-kon), meaning Flint Hills.

 In 1803, President Thomas Jefferson organized two parties of explorers to map the Louisiana Purchase.
 The Lewis and Clark Expedition followed the Missouri River, while Lt.
 Zebulon Pike followed the Mississippi River.
 In 1805, Pike landed at the bluffs below Burlington and raised the United States Flag for the first time on what would become Iowa soil and recommended construction of a fort.
 The recommendation went unheeded.

 The American Fur Company of John Jacob Astor established a post in the area in 1829.
 Settlement began in 1833, shortly after the Black Hawk Purchase, when Samuel (aka Simpson) White, Amzi Doolitle, and Morton M. McCarver crossed the Mississippi River from Big Island and staked claims there.
 According to an account A.T.
-Andreas wrote in 1875, White erected a cabin in the area later platted to be Front Street between Court and High streets.
+Andreas wrote in 1875, White erected a cabin in the area, later platted to be Front Street between Court and High streets.
 Andreas called White and Doolittle the Romulus and Remus of their settlement, referring to the mythic heroes who founded Rome, a city surrounded by hills.
 A few weeks later, William R. Ross joined them and established a general store.
 In November and December, he surveyed the settlement for White and Doolittle.

 In the spring of 1834 they allowed John Gray, who purchased the first lot with his wife Eliza Jane, to rename the town for $50.
 Gray chose to name it Burlington in honor of his hometown in Vermont.
 The Grays' daughter Abigail was born in Burlington that same year, the first European-descended American settler child born on Iowa soil.